cgoat/Intermediate-Data-Science/StoryTelling/Readme.txt

 This exercise is for the Storytelling Module.
-The work is incomplete and still in progress.